cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**2.2.3**
+- Bug fix related to Laser Drone's sound again.
+Hopefully it does not bug out again.
+Moved the stopping sound in OnExit to fix it.

 **2.2.2**
 - Code cleanup and refactor that reduces the possibility of potential bugs using the power of ChensHelper.
 - Eliminated most of possible exceptions that may occur.